 Generally speaking, though, the least expensive type of bridge is a Maryland (resin-bonded) bridge, followed by traditional bridges.
 Cantilever bridges are commonly more expensive than either of those options.
 The most expensive (but longest lasting and strongest) type of dental bridge is an implant-supported bridge.

 Aside from the type of bridge you select, the biggest factors in the cost of dental bridges near you are the number of teeth being replaced and the material used to build your bridge.
 This may seem like common sense; the least expensive dental bridge is a bridge replacing a single tooth.
 The more teeth that are being replaced, the more materials that need to be used and the more work that needs to be performed by the technicians creating your bridge.

-To find out what type of dental bridge is right for you, and what a treatment plan to replace your missing teeth with dental bridges will look like and cost, make an appointment with a dentist near you for a consultation.
-It’ll be the perfect opportunity for you to ask any question you have about bridges and the process of getting them.
+To find out what type of dental bridge is right for you, what a treatment plan to replace your missing teeth with dental bridges will look like and costs, make an appointment with a dentist near you for a consultation.
+It’ll be the perfect opportunity for you to ask any questions you have about bridges and the process of getting them.